 What Is Agile?

-This article will discuss how and why this Agile has gained popularity, whether you are considering adopting it or just curious about the latest trends.
+These Agile Statistics will discuss how and why this method has gained popularity, whether you are considering adopting it or just curious about the latest trends.

 Top Agile Statistics (Editor’s Choice)

 - Full Scrum usage can result in up to a 250% improvement in product quality.

 - 98% of companies have become more successful because of Agile.

 - The leading cause of 44% of Agile project failures is a lack of prior experience with Agile techniques.

 - Projects under the competing approach known as waterfall only have a 49% success rate, while projects under the agile methodology have a success rate of 64%.

 - Since 2002, more businesses adopting Agile have raised up to 88%.